-Concentrating solar thermal power plants use mirrors to concentrate sunlight between 50 and 1000 times its normal strength.
+Concentrated solar thermal power plants use mirrors to concentrate sunlight between 50 and 1000 times its normal strength.
 The concentrated solar radiation is then captured as thermal energy in a working (or heat transfer) fluid, usually a gas or liquid, heated to a high temperature.
-Concentrating solar thermal (CST) technologies are either:
+Concentrated solar thermal (CST) technologies are either:

 - Linear-focusing – using parabolic troughs or linear Fresnels (a type of formation of focusing mirror strips) to direct reflected sunlight along a pipe filled with a fluid that heats up

 - Point-focusing – using parabolic dishes or fields of sun-focusing mirrors called heliostats to direct reflected sunlight to a specific point where the heat is transferred to a fluid or particles.

 Once this the fluid’s enthalpy is increased, the thermal energy may be used straight away or stored for later use.

 Why concentrate solar energy?

 The high-temperature thermal energy collected by solar concentrators can be used for a much wider range of applications than low-temperature systems.
 Some of the most important are: